sevenc-nanashi/dotfiles/codex-instructions.md

   - Use the formatter specified in the project's documentation.
   - Some projects include a formatter in linter, please check the linter configuration file.
 - Please respond in Japanese, even though the instructions are in English.
+- Between tasks, I might have edited the file you edited.
+Please make sure to read the latest version of the file before starting your work.